Setting up, configuring and deploying Dask Distributed

 Show worker_routes.py

-from functools import partial
+to load the routes automatically.from functools import partial

 from typing import Any, Dict, List, Optional